Hydrothermal liquefaction: Feedstock

 Theoretically, any biomass can be converted into bio-oil using hydrothermal liquefaction regardless of water content, and various different biomasses have been tested, from forestry and agriculture residues, sewage sludges, food process wastes, to emerging non-food biomass such as algae.
 The composition of cellulose, hemicellulose, protein, and lignin in the feedstock influence the yield and quality of the oil from the process.

 Zhang et al., at the University of Illinois, report on a hydrous pyrolysis process in which swine manure is converted to oil by heating the swine manure and water in the presence of carbon monoxide in a closed container.
 For that process they report that a temperatures of at least 275 °C is required to convert the swine manure to oil, and temperatures above about 335 °C reduces the amount of oil produced.
 The Zhang et al. process produces pressures of about 7 to 18 Mpa (1000 to 2600 psi - 69 to 178 atm), with higher temperatures producing higher pressures.
 Zhang et al. used a retention time of 120 minutes for the reported study, but report at higher temperatures a time of less than 30 minutes results in significant production of oil.

+Barbero-López et al., tested in the University of Eastern Finland the use of spent mushroom substrate and tomato plant residues as feedstock for hydrothermal liquefaction.
+They focused in the hydrothermal liquids produced, rich in many different constituents, and found that they are potential antifungals against several fungi causing decay on wood, but their ecotoxicity was lower than that of the commercial Cu-based wood preservative.
+The effectiveness of the antifungal activity of the hydrothermal liquids varied mostly due to liquid concentration and strain sensitivity, while the different feedstocks did not have such a significant effect.

 A commercialized process using hydrous pyrolysis (see the article Thermal depolymerization) used by Changing World Technologies, Inc. (CWT) and its subsidiary Renewable Environmental Solutions, LLC (RES) to convert turkey offal.
 As a two-stage process, the first stage to convert the turkey offal to hydrocarbons at a temperature of 200 to 300 C and a second stage to crack the oil into light hydrocarbons at a temperature of near 500 °C. Adams et al. report only that the first stage heating is "under pressure"; Lemley, in a non-technical article on the CWT process, reports that for the first stage (for conversion) a temperature of about 260 °C and a pressure of about 600 psi, with a time for the conversion of "usually about 15 minutes".
 For the second stage (cracking), Lemley reports a temperature of about 480 °C.